 These notions do not mitigate the importance of specialized preparation through a degree major.
 Specialized education and the resulting expertise in a field will continue to be important to graduates, and to society at large.
-However, the College believes that specialized knowledge alone does not provide all the preparation that students need for the future; both general studies and the disciplinary major are important in a liberal arts environment where excellence is pursued.
+However, the University believes that specialized knowledge alone does not provide all the preparation that students need for the future; both general studies and the disciplinary major are important in a liberal arts environment where excellence is pursued.

 The distinctive feature of the approach at Stockton is that General Studies is provided through a separate curriculum and academic school.
-The College believes that breadth of education is not well-served by simply requiring students to take introductory courses in various disciplines, as is the case at some other institutions.
+The University believes that breadth of education is not well-served by simply requiring students to take introductory courses in various disciplines, as is the case at some other institutions.
 Traditional introductory courses in most disciplines are usually designed as the first step in a major for students who wish to specialize, rather than providing breadth of understanding for the non-major and general student.

 General Studies courses are intended to enrich one’s learning, to provide for explorations of new fields, to provoke and stimulate new thinking, to encourage experimentation and to test one’s perspectives; these intentions are often addressed in ways that cross the boundaries of individual academic disciplines.